ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

     // the y coordinates of each die as a matrix row by row
     dieRowIndexLayer: Int32Array;
     // the value of each die as a matrix row by row
-    dieValuesLayer: Int32Array;
+    dieValuesLayer: Float64Array;
+    // the highlight  approach is still undecided, we have two options:
-    // the highlight state of each die as a matrix row by row
+    // the highlight state of each die as a matrix; user will have to pre-calculate tags into highlighted conditions.
     dieHighlightsLayer: Int8Array;
-    // extra values layers
-    extraLayers : {
-        name: string;
-        type: string;
-        buffer: TypedArray;
-    }[]
+    // a 32 bitset array of tags for each die; aligns more closely to the existing public api but limits users to 32 tags.
+    dieHighlightsLayer: Int32Array;
+    // metadata array for each die; it will not be sent to the worker metadata : unknown[]
 }
 ```

 Using TypedArrays has the benefit of direct transfer to web workers without structured cloning of the object by transferring the arrayBuffers and reconstructing the object.
 Other benefits of typedArrays include the low access time when iterating over the values, more memory efficiency and faster direct access to metadata layers values.
 The previous inputs can be adapted to this new structure to maintain backwards compatibility.

 This API will have [optimized byte-array interop from Blazor](https://learn.microsoft.com/en-us/dotnet/core/compatibility/aspnet-core/6.0/byte-array-interop) and should be supported by Angular as a [vanilla javascript feature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

+The alternative to the above mentioned data structure is an [apache arrow](https://arrow.apache.org/docs/js/index.html) table with columns and metadata.

+Pros of using Apache:

+-   A row based format that aligns well with the existing public api
+-   Well supported and tested format
+-   Nice public API to use, we don't have to invent a new format, just document our schema for the arrow tables
+-   Designed for large dataset visualizations

+In order to choose from these alternatives we will prototype and check:

+-   Does it have comparable memory performance
+-   Does it perform well or have significant overhead
+-   Is it easy to divide and use in parallel

 ### Rendering

+An alternate renderer inside a worker thread will be created to live in parallel in the wafer-map :

+-   During development the data assigned to the dies property will determine the renderer to use.
+The current WaferMapDie type will choose the current renderer and the new WaferDataFormat will pick the new renderer.
+-   When development is complete the old renderer will be removed and the previous WaferMapDie format will be supported and map to the new format internally.

+The render worker:

-The rendering will also be changed to take place inside a worker thread.
-The worker will be responsible for parsing each layer of the data set and it will render the information contained with the specific color codes and opacity.
+-   will be responsible for parsing each layer of the data set and it will render the information contained with the specific color codes and opacity.

-We will be using the [comlink](https://github.com/GoogleChromeLabs/comlink) library to spin up the worker and communicate with it.
+-   will be using the [comlink](https://github.com/GoogleChromeLabs/comlink) library to communicate with the main thread.

-The worker code will be precompiled by rollup in a library and sent as a Blob to the worker.
+-   will be precompiled by rollup in a library and sent as a Blob to the worker initializer.
+Workers normally require a separate script file that is downloaded dynamically to run.
+To avoid the need for dynamically fetched resources and enable static compilation the worker code will be precompiled by rollup in a library and sent as a Blob to the worker.

-The worker will function as a state automaton which will need some data after initialization, and it will render everything using an [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas).
+-   will function as a state automaton which will need some data after initialization, and it will render everything using an [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas). `SharedArrayBuffers` can be used to efficiently share memory buffers across multiple web workers but require strict server configuration to be enabled.
+As such they will not be leveraged and are not needed to meet the performance targets.

 The main thread will communicate with the worker by signaling any data changes or user events which will trigger full or partial renders.
+We will implement an event queue inside the worker which will batch events together.

 The strategy for improvement will be gradual.
 We will try to reuse the existing code as much as possible, but if the performance will not be met, we will improve the existing parsing methods and increase the number of workers.